MicrosoftDocs/visualstudio-docs/docs/sharepoint/how-to-customize-a-sharepoint-feature.md

 1. In **Solution Explorer**, choose the **Show All Files** icon.

-2. Expand Features, expand FeatureName, expand FeatureName.feature, and then open the *{FeatureName}.Template.xml* file.
+2. Expand Features, expand FeatureName, expand FeatureName.feature, and then open the *\<FeatureName>.Template.xml* file.

     > [!NOTE]
     >  When you open the Feature template manifest XML file, the files are automatically validated and the warnings that appear in the Error List window can be ignored.